 1922 Durham Museum photo of the ornate window display at Brandeis.

 While Jonas passed away in 1903 at the age of 66, the store didn’t miss a beat and was well on its way to becoming a force in the retail landscape well beyond Omaha.
-In 1905 the brothers embarked upon an ambitious project to build what would become one of the largest buildings in the city.
+In 1905, the brothers embarked on an ambitious project to build what would become one of the largest buildings in the city.

 1936 Durham Museum photo of the Capacity Day Bargain Sale at Brandeis.

 They hired prominent architect John Latenser Sr. to design an eight-story building in a Neo-Renaissance style.
-The facade was made of stone, brick and terra cotta in addition to ornamentation and window trim that differentiated each floor from the outside.
-Inside it featured ornate floor to ceiling columns.
-At first, the store occupied the basement and upper three floors while utilizing the the upper floors as office space and leasing some of it to a bank.
+The facade was made of stone, brick, and terra cotta, featuring ornamentation and window trim that differentiated each floor from the outside.
+Inside, it had ornate floor-to-ceiling columns.
+At first, the store occupied the first three floors and the basement while the upper floors were used as offices.

 1940 Durham Museum photo of the basement inside Brandeis.

-Constructed at a cost of $1M, the massive building at 210 S 16th Street was an entire block long and a half block wide.
-It was built in the tradition of its contemporaries including Macy’s and Marshall Fields.
-Brandeis was among the first to become a total service store offering restaurants, post office, community meeting rooms, free telephone services and other amenities.
-According to one newspaper, it had the longest single sales-aisle of any store in the world.
+The massive building at 210 S 16th Street was an entire block long and a half block wide.
+It was built in the tradition of its contemporaries, including Macy’s and Marshall Fields.
+Brandeis was among the first to become a total-service store, offering restaurants, a post office, community meeting rooms, free telephone services, and other amenities.
+According to one newspaper, it had the longest single sales aisle of any store in the world.

 1940 Durham Museum photo of the ladies section inside Brandeis.

-After the new store opened in 1906, Brandeis become synonymous with retail in Omaha.
+After the new store opened in 1906, Brandeis became synonymous with retail in Omaha.
 They didn’t stop with retail, however, as they built the Brandeis Theater across the street in 1909.
-The two buildings were not only connected by an underground tunnel but a strip of red pavement across 17th Street that allowed a grand exit from an afternoon of shopping to the entrance of the theater for an evening show.
+The two buildings were connected not only by an underground tunnel but also by a strip of red pavement across 17th Street that allowed a grand exit from an afternoon of shopping to the entrance of the theater for an evening show.

 1949 Christmas window display at the Brandeis Building.

-The Brandeis family would suffer unthinkable tragedy over a four year period that saw all three sons pass away at relatively young ages.
+The Brandeis family would suffer unthinkable tragedy over a four-year period that saw all three sons pass away at relatively young ages.
 At 48 years old, Emil passed away in 1912 while on the Titanic.
-Three months later Hugo passed away at 44 following an operation.
-The weight of running the massive operation fell onto the shoulders of Arthur who was fortunate enough to have his nephew George return from Chicago.
-Arthur passed away four years later in 1916 following surgery for appendicitis.
-He was 52 years old.
+Three months later, Hugo passed away at 44 following an operation.
+The weight of running the massive operation fell onto the shoulders of Arthur, who was fortunate enough to have his nephew George return from Chicago.
+Arthur passed away four years later at the age of 52 following surgery for appendicitis.

 Undated Durham Museum photo inside the main floor of Brandeis Store.